leaningtech/labs/src/content/docs/cheerpj3/12-reference/20-cjFileBlob.md

 description: Read a file from the virtual filesystem
 ---

-Used to read files from the `/files/` virtual filesystem.
+Used to read files from the CheerpJ virtual filesystem.

 ```ts
 async function cjFileBlob(path: string): Promise<Blob>;